GraniteWMS/GraniteDocs/docs/scheduler/manual.md

 - Status, LastExecutionTime and LastExecutionResult will be updated automatically by GraniteScheduler
 - The ScheduledJobsHistory table will contain an entry for each execution of a job.
 Think of it as the Transactions table for jobs

-The current supported values for Type are

-- StoredProcedure
-- Email
-- Injected

-The current suported IntervalFormats are

-- Once
-- Seconds
-- Minutes
-- Hours
-- CRON

 ## TimeZone List
 <details>